Group of tourists at the marvelous Inca citadel of Machu Picchu

 2040 masl. / 6692 ft.
 (Aguas Calientes) Minimum Altitude

-DAY 6: Colpapampa — Playa — Santa Teresa.
+DAY 6: Collpapampa — Playa — Lucmabamba (Super Jungle Domes).

-Hike through the Andean jungle to the village of La Playa.
+A group of tourists on the hike through the Andean jungle on their way to the town of La Playa.

 Group of tourists on a hike through the Andean jungle